serhioms/ExprInt/README.md

 # Expression interpretator

 Evaluate expressions with Number, Boolean and Sets algebra with String and Bit operations.
-Able to declare variables by assignment of one of expression of 5 types: Real, Integer, Boolean, String and Set.
-Set can contains all 5 types.
+Able to declare variables by expression assignment of 5 types: Real, Integer, Boolean, String and Set.
+Set can contain all 5 types (include set of sets).

 ## Usage